UWPRG/mftoid-rev-residues/README.md

 ```
 Notes:
 1. SEQUENCE: a string using the one-letter codes of any amino acid sequence.
 Additional residues exist, and their codes follow:
-    	B: positively charge histidine
+    	+: positively charge histidine
-        J: histidine with a proton on the epsilon-nitrogen, rather than the delta-nitrogen
+        @: histidine with a proton on the epsilon-nitrogen, rather than the delta-nitrogen
    	X: aminoethyl (Nae) side chain, positively charged
    	Z: S-1-phenylethyl (Nspe) side chain
-   	1: tert-butyl side chain
+   	1: tert-butyl side chain (Ntbu)
    	3: p-bromophenyl-methyl side chain (Nbrpm)
    	4: p-bromophenyl-ethyl side chain (Nbrpe)
   	5: p-chlorophenyl-methyl side chain (Nclpm)